Islands of Thailand

 Day 14: Samui and Ang Thong Marine Park.
 Spend the day cruising between the islands of the exquisitely beautiful Marine Park, stopping to snorkel in the warm waters.
 Tonight, we’ll hit Chaweng, where all the island’s liveliest nightlife can be found, including the famous Ark Bar.

-Day 15: Samui to Ao Nang (21-day trip only).
-If you’re on the 21-day trip, head to vibrant Ao Nang by boat and bus.
+Day 15: Samui to Ao Nang (21 day trip only).
+Head to vibrant Ao Nang by boat and bus.
 Check into your accommodation and grab some sundowners on the front.
-If you’re on the 15-day trip, your amazing Thai tour ends today.

 Day 16: Free Day in Ao Nang.
 Enjoy Ao Nang beach and town today.
 If you fancy going further afield, book yourself a boat trip to the bewitching surrounding islands or take a diving or kayaking excursion.